C3driK/Article_api/README.md

-# Create The Kubernetes Manifest
+# Deployment
 At this point the Docker image has been succesfully created.

-Now it's time to set up the Kubernetes manifest, which will take the application and deploy it to EKS.
+Now it's time to set deploy it to EKS.

-## The Manifest

-The Kubernetes manifest will consist of two components:
-- The deployment
-- The service

-The deployment is what gets the application running in Kubernetes
+The deployment.yml is what gets the application running in Kubernetes.(Edit the file to specification (ie image: and containerPort:))

-The service is what exposes the Kubernetes application so you can, for example, reach the frontend from a load balancer hostname or IP.

-The manifest can be found in the `kubernetes_manifest` directory.
+`Run kubectl create -f deployment.yml`

+You'll see an output that specifies the service and deployment was created.

+Run the following command to confirm that the deployment was successful:
+`kubectl get deployments`